lilianhabib/pe-projects/journal.md

 * What is something that was confusing?

 * Is there anything you are excited to learn?
-I am excited to research other websites and gather some visual inspiration for the site.
-I might also start the style tile today if I feel ready to
+I am excited to research sites and gather some visual inspiration for my site.
+I might also start the style tile today if I feel ready to.

-* Blockers:
+* Blockers: No blockers :)

 ## Lesson Notes